Writing for a Real World

 • Authors will be responsible for the accuracy of their work, their quotations, and their documentation.

-• Winning entries will be copy edited in Fall 2023 by students in an editing workshop.
-Books will be released in Spring 2024, sold in the USF bookstore, and published online via Gleeson Library’s Digital Collections.
+• Winning entries will be copy edited in Fall 2024 by students in an editing workshop.
+Books will be released in Spring 2025 and published online via Gleeson Library’s Digital Collections.
 Back issues are available online.

 • Publication rights remain with the authors.

-The twenty-first issue will be released in mid-spring semester 2024.
+The twenty-second issue will be released in mid-spring semester 2025.